Jacob Corneliszoon van Neck: Second Dutch Expedition

-He brought back with him nearly one million pounds in weight of pepper and cloves, in addition to half a ship full of nutmeg, mace, and cinnamon.
+He brought back with him nearly 1000000 lb in weight of pepper and cloves, in addition to half a ship full of nutmeg, mace, and cinnamon.
 The explorers were greeted by an ecstatic Amsterdam and paraded through the city behind a band of trumpeters, with every church bell tolling.
 The merchants who had backed the voyage rewarded Van Neck with a gold beaker (it later turned out to be only gold-plated) and the crew were given as much wine as they could drink.

 The voyage was a tremendous success, earning the backers a 400 percent return on their investment.

 Later life

-Van Neck made one more expedition to the Indies after his voyage of 1598.
-During this expedition, he lost three fingers while doing battle with a Spanish-Portuguese fleet near Ternate, and brought Dutch ships to China for the first time.
-However, the Portuguese in Macau, adamant in preventing the Dutch from trading with China, waylaid Van Neck's reconnaissance parties and executed 17 of them.
+Van Neck made one more expedition to the East Indies after his voyage of 1598.
+During this expedition, he lost three fingers while doing battle with a Spanish-Portuguese fleet near Ternate, and brought Dutch ships to China for the first time in 1601.
+However, the Portuguese in Macau, adamant in preventing the Dutch from trading with China, waylaid Van Neck's reconnaissance parties and executed 17 of their members.
 Van Neck left the coast of China without establishing contact with the Chinese authorities or knowing what happened to his crew.

 He retired from exploring after that, and later became a mayor of Amsterdam, and alderman, and a member of two admiralty colleges.
 He died on 8 March 1638.